Skip to content

 }

-The first operand will match the lemma well, only if it's a noun (well is also an adverb, a verb and even an adjective), the second operand will match any type of linear measure, only if it is an unknown entity, that is an entity which is not inside the Knowledge Graph, but was assigned a virtual supernomen by the disambiguator.
+The first operand will match the lemma well, only if it's a noun (well is also an adverb, a verb and even an adjective), the second operand will match any type of linear measure, only if it is an unknown entity, that is an entity which is not inside the knowledge graph, but was assigned a virtual supernomen by the disambiguator.

 The condition must be met in the scope of a noun phrase.
 If the rule above is run against the following text: